 (LAWF-4066) - 2 UNITS

 In this seminar, we will study a set of 6-8 scholarly projects, either recently published articles or works-in-progress across the range of intellectual property and information law.
-Most of these scholarly projects will be presented by visiting speakers; this year we will host professors from Georgetown, NYU, Santa Clara University, Texas A&M, the University of Colorado, the University of Nevada at Las Vegas, Vanderbilt, Victoria University in New Zealand, and Willamette.
+Most of these scholarly projects will be presented by visiting speakers.
+For 2022, we are planning on our guest speakers including experts from George Mason University, Texas A&M, UCLA, the University of Colorado, and the Court of Appeals for the Federal Circuit.

 On Mondays when we have a visiting speaker, seminar students will be required to attend the speaker's noon talk (snacks or light lunch will be provided).
 After a short break, the class will reconvene in our seminar room for a more in-depth discussion with the speaker.
 In weeks without a guest speaker, we will meet in a regular seminar class format.
 Students may use laptops in the public talk (noon to 1pm), but are not to use laptops during seminar discussion (whether or not following a presentation).
 Students will be evaluated on a paper and seminar participation: the paper may either be a response to one of the scholarly projects presented or on a topic agreed upon by the student and Professor Hughes